microservicer/flutter-pipelines/README.md

 bundle exec fastlane match init
 ```

-Following the steps make sure to store the secret(s) in the GitHub repository secrets.
+After following the steps make sure to store the secret(s) in the GitHub repository secrets.
 To be accessed by the `build-ios-app.yml` pipeline.

 When you have all the details for your Match setup update the `Matchfile` file in the `ios/fastlane` directory.